Fullerton Fund Management raises US$100 million for anchor close of the Fullerton Carbon Action Fund

 The private equity fund seeks to capitalise on Emerging Asia's huge and fast-growing decarbonisation opportunities.

-SINGAPORE, March 20, 2024 /PRNewswire/ -- Fullerton Fund Management ("Fullerton") has successfully raised US$100 million in the anchor close of its Fullerton Carbon Action Fund (the Fund).
-The Fund captures the enormous climate market opportunity in Emerging Asia by investing in companies at the forefront of accelerating decarbonisation in the region.
+SINGAPORE, March 20, 2024 /PRNewswire/ -- Fullerton Fund Management ("Fullerton") has successfully raised US$100 million in the anchor close of its Fullerton Carbon Action Fund.
+This unique private equity fund captures the enormous climate market opportunity in Emerging Asia by investing in companies at the forefront of accelerating decarbonisation in the region.

 Asia accounts for over 50% of the world's carbon emissions and represents a US$5 trillion climate investment opportunity by 2030[1].
 The region's climate sector is well-positioned for long-term growth driven by fundamentals that are critical in the world's transition to net zero.
 The acceleration of local and global climate regulations, also serve as strong tailwinds for the sector.